Skip to main content

 In-Residence Experiences

-Your SLPD cohort will meet in-person on the Evanston Northwestern campus three times throughout the program.
+Your SLPD cohort will have the opportunity to meet in person on the Evanston Northwestern campus three times throughout the program.

-Orientation (late June at the start of the program)
+Orientation (mid-June at the start of the program)

-This three-day orientation gives students an opportunity to develop relationships with their fellow cohort members and faculty.
-After a student and faculty breakfast, the first two days are typically spent getting familiar with resources at Northwestern, including meeting the IT team to ensure a smooth online experience, working with the campus library to learn how to access Northwestern’s wealth of online journals, and getting an introduction to the two summer courses.
-Additionally, students participate in a bookclub to get them thinking like the innovative change leaders they will be.
-On the second night, students have dinner with the faculty and the second-year students who are on-campus for their second residency.
-The third day is spent in an all-day team dynamics workshop led by Gail Berger, an Assistant Professor of Instruction from the Kellogg School of Management.
+During this three-day orientation, students will have the chance to develop meaningful relationships with their fellow cohort members and esteemed faculty.
+The program begins with a student and faculty breakfast, followed by two days dedicated to acquainting students with Northwestern’s resources, which includes meetings with the IT team to ensure a seamless online experience and a collaboration with the campus librarian to gain access to Northwestern’s extensive collection of online journals.
+In addition to summer course introductions, students will engage in a book club discussion centered around stimulating and managing innovative thinking, qualities essential for future change leaders.
+On one of the evenings (TBD), first-year students will have the opportunity to dine and socialize with the faculty and second-year students who are on campus for their second residency.
+The SLPD program orientation culminates in an all-day team dynamics workshop, led by Gail Berger, an Assistant Professor of Instruction from the Kellogg School of Management.
+Lunch will be provided on all residency days, and a small travel stipend will be distributed post hoc to assist with travel costs.

-Summer Symposium (late June at the juncture between the first and second year)
+Summer Symposium (mid-June at the juncture between the first and second year)